Compliance with TCFD

 (3) Risk Management

 Our Group has the Risk Management Committee as an organization to provide guidance and advice.
 It comprehensively and sweepingly identifies and grasps company-wide risks, selects the departments responsible for each risk, and reduces risks by the responsible departments.
-The Risk Management Committee identifies and takes measures for the important management of our Group's risks, and also monitors and manages sustainability-related risks and measures that the SDGs Promotion Committee deliberates and examines.
+The Risk Management Committee identifies and takes measures for the important management of our Group's risks, and also monitors and manages sustainability-related risks and measures that the Sustainability Promotion Committee deliberates and examines.

 (4) Metrics and Targets